waelhasan/pronumjs/README.md

     at bootstrap_node.js:617:3
 ```
 - Also you can pass an options object as a second parameter, which can have the following attributes:
-1. language: to choose from the available supported languages (currently "ar" for Arabic, and "en" for English)
+1. language: to choose from the available supported languages (currently "ar" for Arabic, and "en" for English. with "ar" as the default)
 ```js
 console.log(convert(1245, {
     language: 'ar',